We're now live! Signup now

 SvelteKit + Passkeys + Lucia

 In this tutorial you'll build on your previous work to integrate passkeys with Lucia users and sessions.
-You'll handle session creation, expiry and invalidation and protect your routes using SvelteKit hooks.
+You'll handle session creation, expiry and invalidation, and protect your routes using SvelteKit hooks.

 Passkeys